Meet: Parrish Turner

 I first came to Georgia Southern because I was offered the Ruffin Scholarship.
 I have since found that Georgia Southern offers a wide range of opportunities that I would not have had access to at other schools, such as the opportunity to study abroad, TA for a class, and many more.

-Why did you decide to major in Writing and Linguistics as opposed to other majors?
+Why did you decide to major in Writing & Linguistics as opposed to other majors?

 Would you say your experiences at Georgia Southern have prepared you for graduate school and employer demands?